seenae/abuseio-docker/README.md

 of the Docker Manual.

 ### volumes
-The container exports four volumes
+The container exports three volumes

  - `/config`
    all the necessary files to config AbuseIO e.g. mail credentials

- - `/opt/abuseio/storage/mailarchive`
+ - `/data`
-   the received mails
+   persistent data: database and mailarchive

- - `/var/log/abuseio`
+ - `/log`
    logging from AbuseIO, NGINX and procmail

- - `/var/lib/mysql`
-   database data

 The volumes can be mapped to local persistent storage, using the -v option of Docker, see [mount volume](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only) of the Docker manual for more information